mavlink/rfcs/text/0016-standard-modes.md

 The design proposes a small set of modes that are (broadly speaking) commonly implemented across flight stacks, along with mechanisms to:
 - determine what modes are available
+- be notified if the available modes change
 - set the standard mode
-- infer the current standard mode, if active.
+- infer the current standard mode, if active

-## Standard modes
+## Standard Modes

 Standard modes are those that are implemented in a similar way by most flight stacks, and which a GCS can present as more or less the same thing for any flight stack.